Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 make better use of the space to the left or should it be a empty space to the right of the thumbnail?
 How would it look like with the buttons to the left and the progressbar under an image?
+- Support for limiting upload speed?
+(Appears difficult to limit up but could probably limit how fast the video file to upload can be read...
+Not the solutions users may want, but a solution that could have the same effect as the one they want (Can not upload a file faster than it can be read.))